 - Colleges will notify students of their decisions.

-- Students may want to visit schools where they've been accepted.
+- When possible, students may want to visit schools where they've been accepted.
+Many colleges design programs specifically for admitted students.

 - Make a final college choice.
 Inform only one college that you plan to attend.
 Send your regrets to the rest.
 In general, students should plan to notify colleges of their decision no later than May 1.